MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 Need Assistance With Your MBA CET Prep Speak to our counselor today!

-• Nationality: You must be an Indian citizen to apply for MAH CET MBA 2025.
+You must be an Indian citizen to apply for MAH CET MBA 2026.

-• You must have a bachelor's degree in any discipline from a recognized university or institute.
+You must have a minimum three-year bachelor's degree in any discipline from a recognized university or institute.

-• Only 45% aggregate for reserved category (SC/ST/OBC/PwD) candidates from Maharashtra state.
+45% aggregate for reserved category candidates of Maharashtra State (SC/ST/OBC/PwD).

 Maharashtra students have an advantage over other state students in terms of domicile requirements and reservation benefits.
 However, all students have the same MAH CET MBA eligibility criteria in terms of educational qualifications.